redis-performance/redis-benchmark-go/README.md

 1695911011.777772 [0 127.0.0.1:56574] "EXEC"
 ```

+## CSC invalidations

 When a key is modified by some client, or is evicted because it has an associated expire time,
 or evicted because of a maxmemory policy, all the clients with tracking enabled that may have the key cached,
 are notified with an invalidation message.

-This can represent a large ammount of invalidation messages per second going through redis in each second.
+This can represent a large amount of invalidation messages per second going through redis in each second.
 On the sample benchmark bellow, with 50 clients, doing 5% WRITES and 95% READS on a keyspace length of 10000 Keys,
 we've observed more than 50K invalidation messages per second and only 20K CSC Hits per second even on this read-heavy scenario.